huckels15/AC215_BlackKnights/README.md

 Black Knights Group

 **Project**
-In this project, we aim to develop an AI-powered cheese application.
-The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
-Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
-Additionally, the chatbot will allow users to ask cheese-related questions.
-It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.

 In this project, we aim to develop a framework to investigate the effects of adversarial attacks on image classification models.
 The app will feature two image classification networks trained to make medical diagnoses and recognize street signs--both critical functionalities with large consequences in instances of failure.
 The user will then be able to use the Adversarial Robustness Toolbox to perform preset attacks against these models to demonstrate their efficacy.
 Additionally, there will be an option to create mitigations against attacks and evaluate the resulting effects.

 ### Milestone2 ###